MichaelHDesigns/PBTC_PaymentGateway/replit.md

 # PBTC Payment Gateway

-A non-custodial payment gateway for Purple Bitcoin (PBTC) SPL token on Solana.
+A non-custodial payment gateway for Purple Bitcoin (PBTC) SPL token and native SOL on Solana.

 ## Overview

-This application provides a drop-in payment component for accepting PBTC payments.
+This application provides a drop-in payment component for accepting PBTC or SOL payments.
 Key features:
 - **Non-custodial**: Users pay directly from their wallet to merchant wallets
+- **Dual currency**: Accept both PBTC (SPL token) and native SOL
 - **Developer-friendly**: React component with simple props
 - **Verification backend**: API endpoints to verify payments on-chain
 - **No KYC required**: Permissionless, composable payments